 What Information Do Event Data Recorders Store?

 Most new cars come with EDRs.
-That means that if you’ve recently got yourself a new lease car, the chances are that some of the information regarding your car is being recorded by an EDR.
+That means that if you’ve recently got yourself a new lease car from intelligent car leasing, the chances are that some of the information regarding your car is being recorded by an EDR.
 Auto industry insiders admit that 96 percent of all new cars sold in the U.S. now include an EDR.
 What are they watching?

 - Engine speed.

 - Vehicle speed.